Promoting, supporting and encouraging the study of the United States since 1955

 BAAS is committed to promoting best practice in matters of equality and diversity, and will be attentive to issues of equality and diversity when judging applications.

-MA Graduate Assistantship in Southern Studies (University of Mississippi)
+Peter Boyle MA Graduate Assistantship (University of Wyoming)

 BAAS members are asked to encourage applications for the BAAS Graduate Assistantships from suitably qualified students.